Ejay02/eCommerce-FE/README.md

 We welcome contributions to BuyZone!
 To contribute, please follow these guidelines:
 - Fork the repository and create your branch from `master`.
 - Make sure your code follows our coding standards and conventions.
-- Test your changes thoroughly.
+- Could you test your changes thoroughly?
 - Submit a pull request detailing the changes you've made.